haleigh27/HALVAL360_FTO2401_GroupA1_Haleigh-Valentine_DJS11/README.md

 | P3.50 |                     | User is able to filter shows based on title by means of a text input                                        | Hard       | 3     |
 | P3.51 |                     | User is able to find shows based on fuzzy matching of concepts                                              | Hard       | 3     |
 | P3.52 |                     | App displays the exact timestamp location of where they left off any episode                                |

+### Contact

+Feel free to reach out if you would like to discuss this or any other coding related projects with me.
+Contact me at haleighvalentine@gmail.com